risingwavelabs/risingwave-docs-legacy/cloud/billing-overview.md

 RisingWave Cloud offers two types of cluster plans to cater to your specific needs:

-- **Fixed price** (Developer plan)
+- **Free** (Developer plan)

-    You pay a flat monthly fee or pro-rated daily charges for using a cluster regardless of the computational resources and storage you use.
+    The Developer plan is free and provides you with all the essential resources needed to test and experience the features offered by RisingWave.

 - **Pay-as-you-go** (Pro plan)